ThomasByr/chat-bot/README.md

 - signin and signup pages, local user database with YAML and md5
 - first model striped and finetuned from camembert-base

+**v0.2** model

+- changed model to camembert-base
+- the model now outputs heatmaps
+- data loader can now "slide" context windows

 </details>

 ## 🐛 Bugs and TODO

 **TODO** (first implementation version)

+- [ ] add a "forgot password", "change password" and "delete account" feature
+- [ ] initial message when the user first connects

 **Known Bugs** (latest fix)

+- [ ] fix the bug where the context window of the data loader cuts in the middle of a line

 ## 🎨 Logo and Icons